cr3ation/nw-scheduler/README.md

 Or `nw-scheduler` is a Django based application running in docker to manage scheduling of booking of group activities.
 So you can spend your time drinking beer and need the extra exercise.

 Group activities is being fetched automatically every 15 min.
-They can also be fetched using
+It can also be manually updated with the blue `Refresh` button on the bottom of `http://server:8000`

+It consists of 3 docker containers
+`db` – Postgresql database
+`app` – Django-app doing the heavy lifting `infinite-loop` – Checks every 5 min if a booking is scheduled.
+If yes, it checks every second if booking has opened.

 ## Installation
 You need docker and docker-compose to be installed before continue.